jdoleary/Spellmasons/docs/TasksCurrent.md

 - Bug: Portal spawns when you prediction kill yourself on test level
 - Bug: Should sync portals when syncing units if all enemies are dead
 - Bug: (Note: this is probably fixed now) Goons spawned outside of map when summoner was stuffed in upper left corner of map
+- Bug: RMB hold on toolbar moves character.
+Be very careful when solving this to ensure you don't make clicks in the invisible part of UI elements no longer work
 ---
 ## Features
 - Archers on level 2 have more health than archers on level 1